Northwest Corner Building

 As science and technology play increasingly significant roles in shaping our lives and the world in which we live, critical questions and problems can only be solved by scientific research and education that cross interdisciplinary lines.

-Columbia University has an exciting addition to the McKim, Meade and White Morningside Campus that will catalyze interdisciplinary research and education where the frontiers of biology, chemistry, physics and engineering and applied science converge.
-The new Northwest Corner Building opened its doors in Fall 2010.
+To catalyze interdisciplinary research and education where the frontiers of biology, chemistry, physics and engineering and applied science converge, Columbia University opened the new Northwest Corner Building in Fall 2010.

 This comprehensive center demonstrates the University's commitment to scientific discovery and teaching.
 With its welcoming façades facing both the campus and 120th street, the new building also provides an important portal to Manhattanville.
 To date, we have received significant gifts from an anonymous donor and the Sherman Fairchild and Booth Ferris Foundations.